 From Milton Keynes to Hoima, Uganda

-Emily Brewer is a member of our Field Archaeologists Team in Milton Keynes.
+Emily Brewer is a Manager of our Field Archaeologists Team in Milton Keynes.

 She packed up her tool bag and left site to undertake a 3-month placement in Uganda with VSO (Voluntary Services Overseas).

 Border Archaeology is supporting Emily during her 3-month placement.

 I am now almost half way through my placement in Hoima, Uganda – time has flown by!
 The team and myself are still busy working hard trying to organise various events and activities within the community, but, luckily, we’ve had a bit of time to explore the history and the culture of the region as well!
 We took a visit to the Mparo tombs, the resting place for the leaders of the Bunyoro kingdom, including King Kabalega, who fought against British Colonialism until his eventual death in 1923.
 I’ve definitely found it interesting to learn more about the history of a culture I previously knew very little about!

 We have continued our work focusing on improving livelihoods within Hoima, especially amongst the youth, which suffers the highest unemployment rate; in 2012, 64% of youth in Uganda were without jobs.
 One of the largest problems relating to this is the negative perception of ‘blue collar jobs’ and practical skills.
 This is something we’ve tried to tackle through working directly with three Vocational Training Institutes and pressing upon them the benefits of these skill sets amongst the youth.
 We did this through a talk show on local radio station Spice FM, informing the community about the advantages of training at these institutions, including interviewing a previous student who now runs a successful masonry business, and informing people about the possible financial subsistence they can receive from the government or charities, such as VSO itself.